honest comparison

 What about Mindbody's data export fee?

 Mindbody's CSV export is available from the dashboard at no fee for the standard export.
-Multiple Capterra and G2 reviews document additional fees of around £400 or $500 for a complete export on cancellation, particularly when the full historical record (years of booking history, intake forms, financial transactions) is requested.
+Multiple Capterra and G2 reviews document a $500 Subscriber Data Export fee for a complete export on cancellation, particularly when the full historical record (years of booking history, intake forms, financial transactions) is requested.
 The standard export covers most of what a migration needs; if the standard export is sufficient, there is no fee.
 We work with whatever Mindbody export you can pull.
 If you encounter the larger-fee scenario, mention it in the migration intake and we will help you scope what is essential versus optional.

 Yes, the same shape.
-Drag-and-drop floor plan editor, touch-friendly client booking, real-time out-of-order rerouting, per-class toggle, favorite-spot persistence after a client picks the same spot two to three times.
+Drag-and-drop floor plan editor, touch-friendly client booking, automatic rerouting when a spot goes out of action, per-class toggle, favorite-spot persistence after a client picks the same spot two to three times.
 Junocal's implementation is the same product pattern Mariana Tek pioneered and that Mindbody added to Accelerate.
-The difference is the price: $39 a month on Junocal Starter versus $259 a month and up on Mindbody Accelerate.
+The difference is the price: $15 a month on Junocal Starter versus $259 a month and up on Mindbody Accelerate.

 What if I have more than 5 instructors or multiple locations?